Ender00420/Reflecting-in-the-Reflection/README.md

-│   ├── BestIter/ = Experiment to find the best number of fixed iterations of the dialogue │   ├── FreeVSFixed/ = Experiment to compare the dynamic and fixed number of iterations │   ├── NoneVSFree/ = Experiment to determine the effect of dialogue on the generation of the questions ├── Materials/ = Directory containing the materials used for the generation of the dialogues ├── Thesis/ = Directory containing the LaTeX files used for the generation of the thesis
+│   ├── BestIter/ = Experiment to find the best number of fixed iterations of the dialogue │   ├── FreeVSFixed/ = Experiment to compare the dynamic and fixed number of iterations │   ├── NoneVSFree/ = Experiment to determine the effect of dialogue on the generation of the questions
 ```

 ## Requirements